 In another column, start listing the top 200 blogs.

-In another column, list the top 200 Facebook Fan Pages, then Twitter Accounts, then LinkedIn profiles.
+In additional columns, list the top 200 Facebook Fan Pages, then Twitter Accounts, then LinkedIn profiles.

-I would also add as many relevant podcasts to that spreadsheet as possible too.
+I would also add as many relevant podcasts to that spreadsheet as possible.

 @PatFlynn Email people you don’t know, that have an audience you want to reach, with something they feel compelled to share.